Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/management-generic-mqtt.md

 ### remove

-The requester can check whether a system is on the blacklist.
 The service operation **request** requires an [identity related header or certificate](../authentication_policy.md/#http) and the payload is a List<[SystemName](../primitives.md#systemname)>, which contains the names of the systems to remove from the blacklist.
 This means that their active entries will be inactivated.

 ```
 Topic: arrowhead/blacklist/management/remove